devzbysiu/je/README.md

 Small utility for uploading/downloading content to/from running AEM instance.

-**It's intended to be used as an external tool for IntelliJ IDEA to allow synchronizing content.**
+**It's intended to be used as an external tool for IntelliJ IDEA to make content synchronization easier.**

 ```bash
 ❯ je